#445 - Colin, Carras and A Big Frozen Bag of Mince

 Are you maybe allergic to Puravida?

-Ah, this is.
+Ah, this is

-Was Connin so far out of his comfort zone
+so far out of his comfort zone

 that it affected his bowels.
+His planning was so extraordinary.

 And not just planning for me, planning for three people who are neurologically different to me.

 And that's how you said, that was how I would describe it.
+Yeah, yeah.

 And they would describe me as neurologically different to them.
+Yeah, everyone's the

-rich tapestry giant.
+rich tapestry joint.

 Yeah.